 This Division applies where the bond administrator has been paid a tenant compensation bond in accordance with an order under section 59D(2).

-[Clause 9 inserted by No. 60 of 2011 s.
+[Clause 9 inserted: No. 60 of 2011 s.
 87(23).]

 10. Disposal of tenant compensation bond to tenant by bond administrator